mayals/CoffeeShop_django_v2/README.md

 5. Go to .settings.DATABASES section, deactivate #PRODUCTION mode and activate #Development mode, add PostgreSQL configuration to connect to your database to be the default database.
 6. Change `.env.templates` to .env and setup you environment variables.
-7. Set up the database: `python manage.py migrate`
+7. Set up the database: `python3 manage.py migrate`
-8. Create a superuser account: `python manage.py createsuperuser`
+8. Create a superuser account: `python3 manage.py createsuperuser`
-9. Start the development server: `python manage.py runserver`
+9. Start the development server: `python3 manage.py runserver`